Bals Family History

 Introduction

-My name is Bryan Bales and I am a Great-Great-Grandson of Peter Ferdinand Bals, who immigrated to Nebraska, USA from Schmerlecke, Germany in 1885.
+My name is Bryan Bales and I am a Great-Great-Grandson of Peter Ferdinand Heinrich Bals, who immigrated to Nebraska, USA from Schmerlecke, Germany in 1885.

-Jürgen Baltz > Tonnies Baltz > Johannes Antonius Baltz > Franziscus Henricus Baltz > Johannes Henricus Baltz > Franziskus Josephus Balz > Theodor Balz > Peter Ferdinand Balz/Bals > William Ferdinand Bals > Elmer “Bud” Fredrick Bals > Larry Bals/Bales > Bryan Bales
+Jürgen Baltz > Tonnies Baltz > Johannes Antonius Baltz > Franziscus Henricus Baltz > Johannes Henricus Baltz > Franziskus Josephus Balz > Theodor Balz > Peter Ferdinand Heinrich Balz/Bals > William Ferdinand Bals > Elmer “Bud” Fredrick Bals > Larry Bals/Bales > Bryan Bales

 Collaboration